Geometrically Given Constraints in Double Helical Strand: Conclusion

-The authors appreciate the fruitful discussion from Prof. Do-Nyun Kim to develop the manuscript.
+\begin{acknowledgement} The authors appreciate the fruitful discussion from Prof. Do-Nyun Kim to develop the manuscript.
 This research is supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (NRF-2020R1I1A1A01071567, NRF-2022R1I1A1A01063582) and National Convergence Research of Scientific Challenges through the National Research Foundation of Korea(NRF) funded by Ministry of Science and ICT (NRF-2020M3F7A1094299).
 Its computational resources are from National Supercomputing Center with supercomputing resources including technical support (KSC-2020-CRE-0345).
-There are no conflicts to declare.
-The code that is used in this paper is available at \url{https://github.com/ieebon/DNA_dyanmics}.
+There are no conflicts to declare. \end{acknowledgement}